Development

 pip install -e '.[dev]'

-If the latter fails during the installation of the grpcio-tools
+If the latter fails during the installation of the grpcio-tools package,

 complaining about No suitable threading library available,